 To get rid of pain, inflammation, and speeding up the healing process, there are certain topical ointments that also prevent the infection.

 Topical Pain medication: These are used to relieve the pain and discomfort related to canker sores.
-These are applied to the canker sores to protect and heal it.
+These are applied to the canker sores to protect and heal them.
 Some of the over the counter ointments are as follows:

 Topical anti-inflammatory medications: Such medications require a recommendation from your doctor.
-These steroid medications are typically used to decrease the inflammation and are as follows:
+These steroid medications are typically used to decrease inflammation and are as follows:

 - triamcinolone acetonide

 Topical antibiotics: If the canker sores are infected with bacteria, these topical antibiotics are recommended by the doctors.
 If you are experiencing pus discharge, extreme redness, fever, or crusting, consult your doctor immediately.